comun, the best programming language

 comun

-The best programming language, for the benefit of all living beings.
+Programming language for the benefit of all living beings.

 This repository contains specification of, supplemental materials for and implementation of comun, a minimalist and idealist KISS/suckless public domain language wholly made with selfless mindset of just creating purely good, non-consumerist, maximally helpful and harmless technology without any self interest.